Writing questions for MRCPCH theory exams

-New questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge in Paediatrics) are written at local Question Setting Group (QSG) meetings, which are held at least once a year per region.
+New questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge in Paediatrics) are written at local Question Setting Group (QSG) meetings.
+These take place at least once a year in each College region.

-A Senior Theory Examiner or Principle Area Theory lead (PAT) facilitates the meeting and guides question writers as they work in small groups to produce new questions for one of more of the MRCPCH theory banks.
-The PAT reviews all questions before submitting them to the College for review’.
+A Senior Theory Examiner or Principal Area Theory lead (PAT) facilitates the meeting and guides question writers as they work in small groups to produce new questions for our 'banks'.
+The PAT reviews all questions before submitting them to the College for review.

 If you're a member with MRCPCH, get involved.
 We reimburse all reasonable travel expenses, but cannot cover accommodation costs.
 And, to help you prepare, we have an online tutorial.

 - FOP - The questions comprise primarily conditions that are likely to be seen in the first six to 12 months of hospital, community or primary care practice.
 This exam focuses on the areas of child health that are relevant to all those who will be working with children in their medical careers, not just those entering mainstream hospital-based paediatrics.
 FOP also forms the theory component of the Diploma in Child Health (DCH) examination.